-where Cy,l was the number of fish caught in the drift gillnet fishery of length l in year y and Ey,l was the number of fish of that length that escaped in that year.
-Average fish length was the average length of all fish in the total run available to the drift gillnet fishery (catch and escapement).
+where Cy,l was the number of fish harvested in the drift gillnet fishery of length l in year y and Ey,l was the number of fish of that length that escaped in that year.
+Average fish length was the average length of all fish in the total run available to the drift gillnet fishery (harvest and escapement).

-In a given year we multiplied the proportion of females within each 10 mm length category in the escapement by the estimated catch of fish in the same length category under the assumption that the occurrence of each sex (s) was equal at a given length (l) in both the catch and escapement:
+In a given year we multiplied the proportion of females within each 10 mm length category in the escapement by the estimated harvest of fish in the same length category under the assumption that the occurrence of each sex (s) was equal at a given length (l) in both the harvest and escapement: